HowyoungZhou/gatsby-theme-blog-ocean/README.md

 ### Add a new locale

 To customize the text or add the translation for a new language.
-You need to add a locales folder and again expose it as a source using the `gatsby-source-filesystem` plugin.
+You need to add a locales folder and again expose it as a source using the `gatsby-source-filesystem` plugin, and modify the theme options to add new languages and locales source name to it.

 ```js
 // plugins in gatsby-config.js